skrub-data/skrub/doc/end_to_end_pipeline.rst

 - numerical data represented with the data types `bool`, `int`, and `float`;
 - categorical data represented with the data types `str` or categorical (e.g.
-  :obj:`pandas.CategoricalDtype` or :obj:`polars.Categorical`);
+  :obj:`pandas.CategoricalDtype` or :obj:`polars.datatypes.Categorical`);
-- date and time data represented by datetime data type (e.g.
+- date and time data represented by `datetime` data type (e.g. :obj:`numpy.datetime64`, :obj:`pandas.DatetimeTZDtype`, :obj:`polars.datatypes.Datetime`).
-  :obj:`numpy.datetime64`, :obj:`pandas.DatetimeTZDtype`, :obj:`polars.Datetime`).

-The categorical data are subdivided into group: features containing a high-cardinality of categories and features containing a low-cardinality.
-The high- versus low-cardinality is defined by looking at the number of unique values in a given feature and whether it is larger or not to the parameter `cardinality_threshold`.
+The categorical data are subdivided into group: features containing a large number of categories (high-cardinality features) versus features containing a low number of categories (low-cardinality features).
+A feature is declared to be high-cardinality if the number of unique values is larger than a given threshold controlled by the parameter ``cardinality_threshold``.

-The previous type of data are handled with the following processing:
+Each group of data types defined earlier is associated with a specific init parameter (e.g. ``numeric``, ``datetime``, etc.).
+The value of these parameters follows the same
+convention:

-- when set to `"passthrough"`, the input features are forwarded without any transformation as output;
+- when set to ``"passthrough"``, the input features are output as they are;
-- when set to `"drop"`, the input features are dropped and no values are sent as output;
+- when set to ``"drop"``, the input features are dropped;
+- when set to `a compatible scikit-learn transformer <https://scikit-learn.org/stable/glossary.html#term-transformer>`_ (implementing
+  ``fit``, ``transform``, and ``fit_transform`` methods), the transformer is applied to each column independently.
+The transformer is cloned (using :func:`sklearn.base.clone`) before calling the ``fit`` method.